kcshettar/WebService_SP_CAPITAL_IQ/ConsoleApplicationAPIWebService/ConsoleApplicationAPIWebService/README.txt

 23. "COMPANY_TAX_ID" - Also called as FEIN number OR Company Identification Number

 Executing the Project:
-Constraint: The table 'WebService2' has to be empty before running the SSIS package to prevent duplicate asset names
+Constraint: The table 'WebService2' has to be empty to avoid overlapping of previous Asset names
 1. Run the SSIS Package :
-This loads data (Asset names) from the excel file and dumps data to the Database
+This loads data (Asset names & Address-if availalabe) from the excel file and dumps it to the Database
 2. Run the ConsoleApplicationAPIWebService project without Debugging This executes by reading the Asset names row by row from the database.
 Requests data from the API.
 Dumps back the response data into database
 3. Report Generation:
-As the report is already deployed, just refresh the weblink to load the recent data from the database.
-[WebLink provided at the end of document]
+As the report is already deployed, just refresh the weblink to load the recent data from the database - [WebLink provided at the end of document]

 Possible Exceptions:
-* All exceptions handled
+* All exceptions are handled currently

 To improve things:
 * Handling Duplicates in the database
 * QuickMatch Concept - Improving accuracy of the Asset name match.
-I've written a code that uses zipcode as a common filed to improve accuracy so far using regular expresion.
+* Refer Trello Board [WebLink provided at the end of document]

 Project Locations, Links & other useful information:
 * Login Credentials
 API System Administrator : API Support
 User Id:  ewu@navg.com
-Pwd: N********s1API
+Pwd: Navigators1API

 API Project : Source Code Credentials
 User Id: Apiadmin@navg.com
-Pwd: N********s2API
+Pwd: Navigators2API

 * API Support
 http://support.standardandpoors.com/gds/index.php?option=com_content&view=article&id=25&Itemid=301